blndwnk/alx-pre_course/README.md

-My first readme
+My first readme is up to date now
-Updating readme